Frequently Asked Questions

 We understand that you may want to return home but this is against both Public Health England and Government guidelines.
 It could put others, including your family, at risk.
 The Government can also issue fines of up to £10,000 for those failing to self-isolate.
 We will support you at all times.
 It is important to follow self-isolation requirements in line with both the law and our acceptable behaviour policy.

 The Government is asking students to stay in their residences to limit the movement of people across the country.
-Legally, as long as there are no local restrictions you can return home.
-Your tenancy will remain in place and your will still be liable for your accommodation fees.
+Legally, as long as there are no local restrictions and we are not in lockdown you can return home.
+Your tenancy will remain in place and you will still be liable for your accommodation fees.
 If you want to leave and return home for good, please see our information on cancelling your accommodation contract.

 If you are already at home

 If you’re currently away from your residence, for example, because you are visiting home, and have been asked to self-isolate, please let us know by emailing email@example.com.

 Advice and support for parents and carers